nehcgnak/CrackingMachineLearningInterview/README.md

 #### Define Semantic Segmentation?
-        Semantic Segmentation is the Segmentation of an image based on Type of Objects
+        Semantic Segmentation is the segmentation of an image based on Type of Objects
 ![](https://miro.medium.com/max/2436/0*QeOs5RvXlkbDkLOy.png)
 #### What is Instance Segmentation?
         Same as Semantic, although with Objects (with respectable ID's)